10 Habits to Teach Your Kids for Better Adult Oral Health

 Another great lifelong health benefit you can pass along to your children is to educate them to drink water, tea and only sometimes freshly pressed juices or smoothies.
 As a treat, you can have an arrangement with your child where they can choose their own beverage once or twice a week.
 However, as with certain foods, try as much as possible to avoid sugary or fruity drinks which will be quite harmful on your child’s teeth.

 9) Make healthy food choices

 There are many small adjustments parents can make to improve the quality of the food they give their kids.
-When making sandwiches, for example, avoid sweet filings like jam or chocolate spread and instead use sandwich meats or cheese.
+When making sandwiches, for example, avoid sweet fillings like jam or chocolate spread and instead use sandwich meats or cheese.

 While fruit is good for your child’s overall health, it can be harmful to teeth.
 So, this too should be eaten in moderation.
-Due to the time it takes for saliva to neutralise the acidic environment, it’s better for their teeth to have just one instance of consuming fruit or sugar per day rather than several.
+Due to the time it takes for saliva to neutralize the acidic environment, it’s better for their teeth to have just one instance of consuming fruit or sugar per day rather than several.

 10) Oral hygiene can be fun